Condor-Performance-Modeling/how-to/README.md

 # Condor-Performance-Modeling

 Condor-Performance-Modeling (CPM) is a github organization.

-This organization contains multiple repos.
-This is the documentation repo, Condor-Performance-Modeling/how-to.
+CPM contains a number of repo's used by Condor.
+Condor-Performance-Modeling/how-to contains documentation, patches and support scripts.
 The steps that follow document building the Condor perf modeling environment and provide instructions on how to use it.

 --------------------------------------
 # ToC